WJQSERVER/speedtest-ex/docs/config/config_en.md

 [ipinfo]
 model = "ipinfo" # ip (self-hosted) or ipinfo (ipinfo.io)
-ipinfo_url = "" # Please fill in the API address of ipinfo.io when self-hosting
-ipinfo_api_key = "" # ipinfo.io API key, if available
+ipinfo_url = "" # Please fill in the API address of your self-hosted ipinfo service when self-hosting ipinfo_api_key = "" # ipinfo.io API key, if available

 [database]